Tasracing’s commitment to promoting responsible wagering

 Tasracing recognises that while the vast majority of people who gamble do so for enjoyment and entertainment, there are some people for whom this form of entertainment has become a problem, causing them personal and financial distress.

 This website provides a discreet means of finding out more.
-Please explore the links and resources provided below.

 Responsible gambling occurs in an environment where people make informed and rational decisions about their participation in gambling, based on their own individual circumstances.

 - Set yourself time and money limits and stick to them